SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 reason they are not, create a new column to specify the units.

 > ## Exercise
-> Our [messy survey data](data/messy_survey_data.xls) is full of problems which makes the data difficult for a computer
+> Our [messy survey data](data/messy_survey_data.xls) is still full of formatting choices which make the data difficult
-> to interpret.
-With your new knowledge on best practices for field names, cell values and null values, clean up the
+> for a computer to interpret.
+With your new knowledge on best practices for field names, cell values and null values,
-> data by updating column variable names and by editing the contents of cells.
-Don't worry about formatting the dates
+> clean up the data by updating column variable names and by editing the contents of cells.
+Don't worry about formatting
-> just yet, we will cover those in the next episode.
+> the dates just yet, we will cover those in the next episode.
 >
 > If you want, you can use the [solution from the previous example]((data/messy_survey_data_ex1.xls)) as your starting
 > point.
 >
 > > ## Solution
-> > We have renamed the columns to replace spaces with underscores (`_`) (e.g. 'Date_Collected') and included the units
+> > Rename the columns to replace spaces with underscores (`_`), e.g. 'Date_collected', and include the units in the
-> > within the column names (e.g. 'Weight_g'), removing the units within cells.
-We have also added a notes column, so
+> > column names rather than in the cell.
+Additionally, add a notes column to indicate where there have been problems
-> > there is no reason to have text in the weight column.
-Finally we have left cells blank where there is no measurement
+> > during the data capture.
+Finally, choose a null value to use.
+In the example below, blank cells are used but NULL
-> > available.
-Another option would have been to use NULL instead.
+> > would also be a good choice.
 > >
 > > ![solution](fig/episode3_ex2.png)
 > >